eworm-de/mkinitcpio-ykfde/README-dracut.md

 Usage
 -----

+### config files `/etc/crypttab` and `/etc/ykfde.conf`

 Make sure systemd knows about your encrypted device by adding a line to `/etc/crypttab`.
 It should read like:

 > `mapping-name` /dev/`LUKS-device` -

-Normally, there is already an entry for your device.
+Usually there is already an entry for your device.

 Update `/etc/ykfde.conf` with correct settings.
 Add `mapping-name` from above to `device name` in the `general` section.
 Then add a new section with your key's decimal serial number containing the key slot setting.
-The file should look like this:
+The minimal file should look like this:

     [general]
     device name = crypt